Smale's 6th problem for generic masses: Description of the problem

 for a nonzero constant $\constC$.

 One can give the following physical meaning to a configuration of the bodies satisfying \cref{eq:main-xy} (as we speak of physics all symbols take real values; masses and $\constC$ are positive).

-Note that if the $i$-th equation is multiplied by $m_i$ the right hand side equals (up to a constant multiplier) the Newton's \emph{gravitational force} acting on the $i$-th body.
-Now if one imagines the bodies rotating around the origin with an same constant angular velocity, then the left hand side equals (up to a constant multiplier) the negative of Newton's \emph{centrifugal force} pulling the $i$-th body away from the origin.
+Note that, if the $i$-th equation is multiplied by $m_i$, the right hand side equals (up to a constant multiplier) the Newton's \emph{gravitational force} acting on the $i$-th body.
+Now one can imagine the bodies rotating around the origin with a certain (same) constant angular velocity such that the left hand side equals the negative of Newton's \emph{centrifugal force} pulling the $i$-th body away from the origin.
 To summarize, the bodies remain in the same relative positions to each other (as every body rotates around the origin in absolute coordinates).

 Observe that scaling a solution to \eqref{eq:main-xy} --- multiplying all coordinates by a constant --- gives a solution to the same system of equations for some value of constant $\constC$.

 Also observe a rotational symmetry: given a solution, rotating every body by the same angle produces another solution.